 Create an XY data table.
 Enter the logarithm of the concentration of the agonist ligand into X. Enter response into Y in any convenient units.
 Enter data with a full agonist and no receptor depletion into column A. Enter data collected after receptor depletion into column B. Repeat, if you have data with different levels of receptor depletion for column C, D, E, ...
 You don't have to know the degree to which the receptors are depleted, and don't have to enter any values in the column titles (although they are useful as labels).

-From the data table, click Analyze, choose nonlinear regression, and choose the panel of equations: Dose-Response -- Special.
-Then choose Operational Model - Depletion.
+From the data table, click Analyze, choose nonlinear regression, and choose the panel of equations: Dose-Response -- Special, X is log(concentration).
+Then choose Operational Model - Depletion, X is log(concentration).

 If you have subtracted off any basal response, consider constraining the parameter Basal to a constant value of zero.

 Also consider constraining the transducer slope n to a constant value of 1.0.
 When set to 1.0, all dose-response curves are constrained to have Hill slopes of 1.0, which is observed commonly.

 Effectmax is the maximum possible system response, in units of the Y axis.
 It is the top plateau of the dose-response curve obtained with a full agonist without receptor depletion.
 If your agonist isn't a full agonist, the EffectMax might be higher than the top plateau of the no depletion curve.

 Basal is the response in absence of agonist, in same units as Y. If you have subtracted off any basal response, constrain basal to a constant value of zero.